What to see on Isla Saona

 ,regionOfInterest=(1500,1000))

 This first day focuses on the great symbols that mark any visit to London in 2 days.
-It's a route designed to be walked, allowing you to tick off the main attractions from your list while letting yourself be carried away by the rhythm of the city.
+It is a route designed to be done on foot, allowing you to tick off the main attractions from your list while letting yourself be carried away by the rhythm of the city.

 The Palace of Westminster is one of the key places on any route to see London in 2 days.
-Its Perpendicular Gothic-style facades, housing the British Parliament, stand proudly on the banks of the Thames.
+Its perpendicular Gothic-style facades, which house the British Parliament, rise on the banks of the Thames.

-In my opinion, contemplating this building at dawn, with the river mist, is the perfect start to your tour.
+In my opinion, contemplating this building at sunrise, with the river mist, is the perfect beginning for your tour.

-From here, you can reach the next stop on foot in less than 2 minutes.
+From here you can reach the next point on foot in less than 2 minutes.

-Much more than the most famous clock in the world, Big Ben is the most recognisable symbol not only of London but of all of England.
-After its recent restoration, Elizabeth Tower shines with its golden details and vibrant blue clock faces.
+Much more than just the most famous clock in the world, the Big Ben is the most recognisable symbol, not only of London, but of all England.
+After its recent restoration, the Elizabeth Tower shines with its golden details and vibrant blue clock faces.

-It's a fundamental place to understand the punctuality and historical essence that characterises Londoners, and it cannot be missed on this 2-day London itinerary.
+It is a fundamental place to understand the punctuality and historical essence that characterises Londoners, and which cannot be missing from this 2-day London itinerary.

-Cross Westminster Bridge on foot for about 5 minutes.
+Cross Westminster Bridge walking for about 5 minutes.

 Located on the lively South Bank, the London Eye offers a unique perspective of the London skyline.
-From its high-tech capsules, you can see the royal parks and the skyscrapers of the City.
-It's a key stop on this tour of London that will allow you to visually orient yourself to the immensity of the capital.
+From its high-tech capsules you will be able to see the royal parks and the skyscrapers of the City.
+It is a key stop on this tour of London that will allow you to visually orient yourself regarding the vastness of the capital.

 Walk back towards Westminster in about 10 minutes.

-An architectural gem steeped in symbolism, Westminster Abbey has been the scene of every British coronation since William the Conqueror and is the resting place of geniuses such as Darwin and Hawking.
-If you're wondering what to see in London in 2 days, a visit here is a key piece to connect with the UK's past.
+An architectural jewel loaded with symbolism, the Westminster Abbey has been the setting for every British coronation since William the Conqueror and is the final resting place of geniuses like Darwin or Hawking.
+If you are wondering what to visit in London in 2 days, its visit is a key piece to connect with the past of the United Kingdom.

-Head to the next stop by crossing St. James's Park in about 15 minutes.
+Head to the next point by crossing St. James’s Park in about 15 minutes.

-Buckingham Palace is the home of the monarchy and one of the capital's great icons.
-If you want to witness the famous Changing of the Guard, which usually takes place around 11am, I recommend arriving at least an hour earlier to get a good spot. *The schedule may vary depending on the time of year, so it's best to check the official times to avoid disappointment.
+The Buckingham Palace is the home of the monarchy and one of the great icons of the capital.
+If you want to witness the famous Changing of the Guard, which usually takes place around 11am, I recommend arriving at least an hour before to get a spot. *The schedule may vary depending on the time of year, so it is best to check the official schedules so as not to be disappointed.

-You can reach the next stop on foot along The Mall in about 15 minutes.
+You can reach the next point by walking along The Mall in about 15 minutes.

-Buzzing with energy 24 hours a day, Trafalgar Square is a square guarded by iconic bronze lions and Admiral Nelson's Column.
-A centre for cultural gatherings, home to the majestic National Gallery, it's the perfect place to feel the true pulse of the city.
+Overflowing with energy 24 hours a day, Trafalgar Square is a square guarded by the iconic bronze lions and Nelson's Column.
+A cultural meeting space where the majestic National Gallery is located, it is the perfect place to feel the true pulse of the city.

-One of my favourite spots is Covent Garden, known for its covered market, luxury shops, and street performances.
-This former flower market combines a vibrant and sophisticated atmosphere, ideal if you're looking for things to see in London in two days with an artistic and gastronomic touch.
+One of my favourite places is Covent Garden, which stands out for its covered market, its luxury shops and its street performances.
+This old flower market combines a vibrant and sophisticated atmosphere, ideal if you are looking for things to see in London in two days with an artistic and gastronomic touch.

-You can continue the tour on foot without needing transport.
+You can continue the route on foot without the need for transport.

-The Soho district is where London never sleeps.
-Its narrow streets, filled with theatres, jazz bars, and international restaurants, are perfect for ending the day with an unforgettable dinner.
-It's the ideal grand finale for this first day.
+The Soho neighbourhood is the place where London never sleeps.
+Its narrow streets, full of theatres, jazz bars and international restaurants, are perfect to end the day with an unforgettable dinner.
+It is the ideal finishing touch for this first day.

-Walk to Carnaby Street to enjoy the best lighting and photographic atmosphere in the neighbourhood.
+Walk to Carnaby Street to enjoy the best lighting and photogenic atmosphere of the neighbourhood.

 ,regionOfInterest=(1060.5,707))